Pidan-Workshop/pidan-workshop.github.io/products/eight-legged-essay/en/arrays-vs-linked-lists.md

 ---
-title: "Understanding Data Structures: Arrays vs Linked Lists"
+title: "Arrays vs Linked Lists: Deep Dive"
+description: "Compare arrays and linked lists across performance, memory usage, and use cases.
+Understand when to use each data structure in real-world applications."
 tags: ["data-structures"]
 ---